zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

 ### Part B: Replication Strategies
 1. Replication Factor / Write Concern:
     - use replication factor (RF) at 3
-    - Demonstrate how different write concerns/levels (w:1, w:majority, w:all in MongoDB) affect write latency and
-durability across the cluster.
+    - Demonstrate how different write concerns/levels (w:1, w:majority, w:all in MongoDB) affect write latency and durability across the cluster.
 Provide observations

+I already set replication factor to 3 during initial setup.

 2. Leader-Follower (Primary-Backup) Model:
     - demonstrate writes and reads against the primary and how data propagates to followers
     - Simulate a primary node failure and observe how the system elects a new primary and handles ongoing operations.
 Note any downtime or data inconsistencies